Colorectal Cancer Screening

 Author: Christina Bach, MBE, LCSW, OSW-C

-Colorectal cancer happens when an adenomatous polyp or pre-cancerous growth forms from the normal tissue lining the colon.
-This process can take 10-15 years or longer to occur.
-Many people have no symptoms of this polyp growth.
+Colorectal cancer (CRC) happens when an adenomatous polyp or pre-cancerous growth forms from the normal tissue lining your colon.
+This process can take 10-15 years or longer.
+Many people have no symptoms of this polyp or growth.
 Some may have symptoms such as bleeding, weight loss, or a change in bowel habits.

-Your chance of having a polyp or cancer goes up as you get older, especially for those in their 50s-80s.
-It is important to detect polyp(s) before they become cancerous and/or to detect cancer in its earliest stage.
-When colorectal cancers are detected in the earliest stage, the five-year survival rate is 90%.
+Your chance of having a polyp or cancer goes up as you get older, especially for people in their 50s-80s.
+It is important that polyp(s) are found before they become cancerous and/or to find cancer in its earliest stage.
+When colorectal cancers are found in the earliest stage, the five-year survival rate is 9 out of 10 people.

 Screening with Stool Testing